 While the war overshadows their stories, The Institute is also about a very special place, and the people who made it special and guided its students to become more than they ever would have thought they could be.
 Traditions and virtue have meaning at The Institute and will shape the men whom these students become.

-Written By: John N. Frank
+Written and Directed By: John N. Frank

 Admission is free, donations are encouraged to defray costs.
 To donate click here.